Alglucosidase alfa: Medical uses

 Alglucosidase alfa is indicated for people with Pompe disease (GAA deficiency).

 In 2014 the U.S. Food and Drug Administration announced the approval of alglucosidase alfa for treatment of people with infantile-onset Pompe disease, including people who are less than eight years of age.
 In addition, the Risk Evaluation and Mitigation Strategy (REMS) is being eliminated.

 Side effects

 Common observed adverse reactions to alglucosidase alfa treatment are pneumonia, respiratory complications, infections and fever.
 More serious reactions reported include heart and lung failure and allergic shock.
 Myozyme boxes carry warnings regarding the possibility of life-threatening allergic response.

 Society and culture

 Economics

-Some health plans have refused to subsidize Myozyme for adults because it lacks approval for treatment in adults, as well as its high cost (300,000 per year for life).
+Some American health plans have refused to subsidize alglucosidase alfa for adults because it lacks approval for treatment in adults, as well as its high cost (US$ 300,000 per year for life).

-In 2015, Lumizyme was ranked the costliest drug per patient, with an average charge of $630,159.
+In 2015, alglucosidase alfa was ranked the costliest drug per patient, with an average charge of US$630,159.